 The Department normally requires candidates to satisfactorily complete approved courses in one major field and at least one minor field.
-The minimum requirements after a bachelor's degree are ± 27 in graduate courses, ± 15 of which must be in the major field, including MEC E 602 and 680, plus research leading to a thesis of high calibre.
-For those students entering the PhD program after a master's degree the minimum course requirement is ± 12 in graduate courses including MEC E 602 and 680.
-No more than one 500-level Mechanical Engineering course can be credited toward the ± 27 and no 500-level Mechanical Engineering courses can be credited toward the ± 12 in a post-master's program.
+The minimum requirements after a bachelor's degree are \star 27 in graduate courses, \star 15 of which must be in the major field, including MEC E 680, plus research leading to a thesis of high calibre.
+For those students entering the PhD program after a master's degree the minimum course requirement is \star 12 in graduate courses including MEC E 680.
+Either a maximum of two MEC E 700-level and one MEC E 500-level courses, or a maximum of three MEC E 700-level and no MEC E 500-level courses can be credited toward the \star 27 and a maximum of one MEC E 700-level course and no 500-level Mechanical Engineering courses can be credited toward the \star 12 in a post-master's program.
 Alternative courses for MEC E 680 may be selected with the consent of the Graduate Coordinator.
 Note that all courses must be approved by and additional courses may be required by the Graduate Coordinator and the Thesis Supervisory Committee.